 Choose Where, When and How to Complete Training

-At the School of Continuing Education, we appreciate the dedication of the law enforcement professionals who serve us and our communities.
+At Post University, we appreciate the dedication of the law enforcement professionals who serve us and our communities.
 And we’re proud to offer the skills training and recertification resources they may need for training credit.

 Each Post University Police Recertification course is eligible for considerations of POST-C credit hours towards recertification.